 Freiberg’s BHT University Forum to Focus on Innovative Resource Technologies

 Energy, housing, mobility, and communications & the internet require an uninterrupted stream of resources and materials.
 With the theme “Resources: Their efficient exploration, extraction, processing, use and recycling”, the 68th BHT Freiberg University Forum 2017 runs from June 7 to 9 with a total of ten technical colloquia.
 (BHT stands for the German “Berg- und Hüttenmännisch” – it was originally a colloquium founded by mining and smelting specialists).
 The comprehensive program can be found here.
-Students and PhD students of TU Bergakademie Freiberg can participate free of charge, though registration is requested.
+Students and PhD students of TU Bergakademie Freiberg can participate free of charge.

 The first highlight of the conference will be the public keynote lecture and the 22nd Krueger Colloquium on Wednesday evening (June 7, 18:00) from Prof. Ulrich Schlie.
 Holder of the Chair of Diplomacy at Andrássy University in Budapest, Prof. Schlie will present the topic “Resource Supply and National Security Policy – Challenges for the Future”.
 In his presentation, he will discuss the changing framework of international security, while examining the risks associated with Germany’s supply of raw materials.
 Ulrich Schlie explores raw materials policy as a function of German security policy in both a national and European context.
 Secure access to resources is a decisive issue for Germany’s future competitiveness – and the cornerstone of national security.